 Jennifer Gill, MS

-Clinical Fellow in Speech-Language Pathology, Singing Specialist, Mezzo-Soprano
+Speech-Language Pathologist, Singing Specialist, Mezzo-Soprano

 Jennifer Gill M.S., CF-SLP became a Speech-Language Pathologist as a natural next step in her professional life.
 Ms. Gill recently graduated with an M.S. in Speech-Language Pathology after she received a Graduate Diploma in Opera Performance from Indiana University and a Bachelor of Science in Music (Voice Performance focus) from Portland State University.
 She was a mezzo-soprano opera singer, and has performed roles with Portland Opera and others.
 Ms. Gill has been a featured concert soloist with the Oregon Symphony, Portland Gay Men’s Chorus, and the New York City 9/11 Remembrance Concert in 2011.
 She has been an active member of the National Association of Teachers of Singing, providing singing instruction for over 15 years.
 Jennifer’s alma mater Pacific University recognized her with the Lamplighter Diversity Award for serving the transgender and enby community.
 She is a passionate advocate for the Portland community; she has served populations from the Community Transitional School and Outside In who were unable to receive services and she established a concert series that benefits various community organizations such as Our House, the Neighborhood House, and Childswork Learning Center.
 Ms. Gill has worked in Portland for over 25 years and resides in her NE Portland home with her family.